LiskArchive/lisk-sdk-examples/workshop/README.md

 3. Remove id from `invoicesSent` array (Tip: use splice - Also remember `undefined` case)
 4. Return errors

-_Solution can be found in the `Solution: Invoice Transaction` section._
+_The solution can be found in the `Solution: Invoice Transaction` section._

 ### Testing the InvoiceTransaction
 To test the `InvoiceTransaction`, we have to register the custom transaction to our blockchain in the `index.js` file in the root of the `/workshop` folder.